Creekside High School (Georgia)

 Creekside High School is a public high school serving grades nine through twelve.
 It is located in Fairburn, Georgia, United States.
 It is a part of the Fulton County School System.

-The school opened in the fall of 1990 as a result of the merger of Campbell High School in Fairburn, and Palmetto High School in Palmetto.
+The school opened in the fall of 1990 as a result of the merger of Campbell High School in Fairburn and Palmetto High School in Palmetto.
 The merger happened as a result of a consolidation plan to reduce the costs of the school system, comply with new state laws mandating minimum attendance numbers for government-funded schools, and upgrade the course offerings of all schools in the county.

 Athletics

-Creekside offers Baseball, Basketball, Cheerleading, Cross Country, Football, Golf, Soccer, Softball, Swimming, Tennis, Track & Field, Volleyball, and Wrestling.
+Creekside offers baseball, basketball, cheerleading, cross country, flag football, football, e-sports, golf, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.

 In its first year of existence, Creekside won the 4 × 400 m relay, and Octavius Terry won the 300m IH at the GHSA Boys' State Track Meet.
 Octavius Terry was also named Most Outstanding Performer for the meet.
 In 1995, the varsity boys' basketball made a Final 4 appearance in the state playoffs.
 In 2001, the varsity football team made it to the Georgia Dome for a semi-finals appearance in the state playoffs.
-In 2000-2001, the girls' varsity basketball had an appearance in the state playoffs' Final 4.
+In 2000–2001, the girls' varsity basketball had an appearance in the state playoffs' Final 4.
 The 2002 varsity boys' basketball team played for the 4A State Championship title against local rival Westlake High School.
-To open the 2002-2003 season, the varsity boys' basketball team was ranked #1 in the state.
-In 2012-2013, the varsity boys basketball team made an appearance in the state playoffs, advancing all the way to the Elite Eight.
+To open the 2002–2003 season, the varsity boys' basketball team was ranked #1 in the state.
+In 2012–2013, the varsity Boys basketball team made an appearance in the state playoffs, advancing all the way to the Elite Eight.
 In 2014, the Creekside football team suffered the loss of one of their defensive stars and used that to fuel an undefeated season which resulted in winning the Class AAAAA football State Title, defeating Tucker High School in dominating fashion.
-In 2017 the Seminole football team suffered their worst season, which resulted in an overall 0-10.
-The following 2018 year the Seminole football team returned in a crushing fashion ending their season 7-3 with their region being 7-1.
-This ultimately helped the Seminoles regain a region title which was last earned in 2014.
+In 2017 the Seminole football team suffered their worst season, which resulted in an overall 0–10.
+The following 2018 year the Seminole football team returned in a crushing fashion ending their season 7–3 with their region being 7–1.
+This ultimately helped the Seminoles regain a region title which was last earned in 2014.In 2023, the Seminoles made it to the GHSA 5A State Championship for the first time since their 2014 victory, but ultimately fell short, losing 31–14 to Coffee High School.